antonfirsov/docs/2020/10-Oct/Use .NET for game development/use-donet-for-game-development.md

 Learn more and start developing
 --------------------------------

 Head to our new [Game Development with .NET](https://dotnet.microsoft.com/apps/games?WT.mc_id=gamedev-blog-abhamed) site to get an overview of what .NET provides for you when making games.
-We have launched a step-by-step [Unity get-started tutorial](https://dotnet.microsoft.com/learn/games/unity-tutorial/intro?WT.mc_id=gamedev-blog-abhamed) to get you scripting with C# as quick as possible.
-If you are looking for tutorials, videos, and documentations to get your started, head to our new [game development Learn portal for .NET](https://dotnet.microsoft.com/learn/games?WT.mc_id=gamedev-blog-abhamed) for more resources.
+We've launched a step-by-step [Unity get-started tutorial](https://dotnet.microsoft.com/learn/games/unity-tutorial/intro?WT.mc_id=gamedev-blog-abhamed) to get you scripting with C# as quick as possible.
+If you're looking for tutorials, videos, and documentations to get your started, head to our new [game development Learn portal for .NET](https://dotnet.microsoft.com/learn/games?WT.mc_id=gamedev-blog-abhamed) for more resources.

 Show us the work you do for .NET game development